hpe-dev-incubator/hpe-dev-portal/content/blog/ways-to-interact-with-kubernetes-clusters-managed-by-hpe-ezmeral-container-platform.md

 author: Cenz Wong
 authorimage: /img/Avatar5.svg
 thumbnailimage: https://user-images.githubusercontent.com/72959956/119960940-128cf180-bfd8-11eb-9018-8411eda59a91.png
+tags:
+  - hpe-ezmeral-container-platform
 ---

-HPE Ezmeral Software Platform has a bundle of software that helps you run, manage, control, and secure the apps, data, and IT that run your business.
-One of which is the HPE Ezmeral Container Platform (HPE ECP).
-It is a unified cloud container software platform built on Kubernetes.
-How exactly you can connect to HPE ECP to interact with K8s?
-Don't panic!
-This blog post will introduce to you most, if not all, of the ways to connect with the Kubernetes inside HPE ECP.

 HPE Ezmeral Software Platform consists of a bundle of software that helps you run, manage, control, and secure the apps, data, and IT that run your business.
 A major component is the HPE Ezmeral Container Platform (HPE ECP),a unified cloud container software platform built on Kubernetes (K8s).
 You can use it to deploy a new Kubernetes cluster with a few clicks.
 But how exactly do you connect through HPE ECP to interact with K8s?
 Don't panic!
-This blog post will introduce to you most, if not all, of the ways to connect with the Kubernetes using HPE ECP.
+This blog post will introduce to you most, if not all, of the ways to connect with a Kubernetes cluster using HPE ECP.